durhailay/studiocss/README.md

 # studiocss
-Isomorphic website built for Studio CSS with React and Redux
+Isomorphic website built for Studio CSS with React and Redux and TestCafe for end-to-end testing